ramzanbhutto/Projects/README.md

 # Ramzan Bhutto's Projects

-This repository showcases a collection of my projects using GitHub Pages.
+This repository showcases a collection of my projects.
 Each project is contained within its own directory and can be accessed individually.

 ## Projects